krABMaga/examples/wolfsheepgrass/README.md

-# Rust: Predator Prey
+# Rust: Wolf Sheep Grass (Predator Prey)
-A simple implementation of the Predator Prey simulation, fully based on the RustAB framework.
-The model refers to the second variations: wolves, sheeps and grass.
+A simple implementation of the *Wolf Sheep Predation* model, fully based on the RustAB framework.
+The model refers to the second variations: wolves, sheeps and grass are involved.

-There are currently two versions:
+There are currently two versions of this model:
 - The simulation without the visualization framework.
 Outputs are the interaction between 2 agents (wolf eats sheep) and animal death.
   At each output, its step number is associated;
 - The simulation with the visualization framework enabled (either natively or compiled to WebAssembly).
 Allows the viewer to see wolves and sheeps moving around the map.
 Wolves try to follow sheeps.
 Grass growth is represented by different colors.
 Only when grass is dark green, it can be eaten by sheeps;